jerryhgoss/hydrangea/Contribute.md

 <hr>

-### Setup
+### Running Locally with MongoDB Atlas URI
 To setup, make sure you have python and pip installed.

 Instantiate a [virtual environment](https://docs.python.org/3/library/venv.html) named venv if the venv folder does not exist.
 Make sure you activate it.

 Download [Mongodb](https://www.mongodb.com/docs/manual/administration/install-community/) and optionally mongosh.

-To run natively, you need 3 environmental variables:
+To run locally, you need 3 environmental variables:

 ```
 DB_NAME=pymongo_tutorial
-ATLAS_URI=mongodb://localhost:27017/test
+ATLAS_URI=<cluster url>
 PORT=8000
 ```

+You can store these in a `.env` file in the hydrangea home directory.
+After following the next steps, you will have a cluster url.

 These will run the API with a local database.
-To run database online, setup a [MongoDB Atlas URI connection string](https://www.mongodb.com/docs/atlas/getting-started/)
+To run database online, setup a [MongoDB Atlas URI connection string.](https://www.mongodb.com/docs/atlas/getting-started/) Follow through the steps under Atlas UI (or Atlas CLI).
+After you create a cluster, you will set your `ATLAS_URI` to your cluster url.

+### Getting Started
 Download all required python packages using `pip install -r requirements.txt`

 To use our linting and autoformatting, install the pre-commit packages using `pre-commit install`